ember-cli/ember-exam/README.md

 $ Randomizing tests with seed: this_is1337
 ```

-_Note: You must be using QUnit version `1.23.0` or greater for this feature to work properly._
+_Note: You must be using QUnit version `1.23.0` or greater for this feature to work properly.
+This feature is not currently supported by Mocha._

 #### Randomization Iterator